mgomezAstro/pyDusty/README.md

 ### Requirements

 You need to install DUSTY v4 from the [dusty](https://github.com/ivezic/dusty) repository.
-A few changes need to e made to the original code.
+A few changes need to be made to the original code.
 You need to modify the ``dusty.f90`` according to the following:

 - Look for ``print*,`` and correct to ``print*``.
 - Add the full installation path in the header of ``dusty.f90`` (where this file is located) and look for the following lines as: